hollowaykeanho/Upscaler/README.md

 > grant the use permission in your `Settings > Security & Privacy` section.
 >
 > Please be informed that my test result is in accordance with the Upscayl team:
-> many CPU and iGPUs are not woking and supported yet.
+> many CPU and iGPUs are not working and supported yet.

 ### Dependencies